Jkassof/rsquaire/README.md

   <img src="img/rsquarelogo.png">
 </p>

-An R interface for squaire.js, a JavaScript library to create responsive equal-area square maps using d3.
-Default layout is U.S. map but custom layout abilities are being implemented.
+An R interface for squaire.js, a JavaScript library to make responsive equal-area square maps using d3.
+The default layout of squares is a U.S. map.
+You can color the squares based on a variable, and create tooltips to provide more info.
+The [rsquaire website](http://jkassof.com/rsquaire) has a few examples that demonstrate the features available in `rsquaire`.

-See [https://github.com/WSJ/squaire](https://github.com/WSJ/squaire) for the JavaScript library.

-### To do

-- Custom html tooltip layouts
+The Javascript library was created by [Wall Street Journal's Graphics Team](https://github.com/WSJ)

 ### Installation